Millville, Iowa

 Millville is an unincorporated town and former city in Clayton County, Iowa, United States.
 The population was 30 at the 2010 census, up from 23 in the 2000 census, before it became unincorporated.

 History

+The population of Millville was 26 in 1940.

 The city of Millville was incorporated in 1967.
 In mid 2014, the city of Millville disincorporated due to a population decrease.

 Millville is best known for the Millville Poltergeist that shook the small sub-division of Guttenberg in 1960.

 Geography

 The community is located at 42.703640°N 91.076388°W. It lies along the Turkey River and is located on U.S. Route 52.

 According to the 2010 census, the city had a total area of 0.067 sqmi, all land.

 Millville has a seasonal connection across the Mississippi River to Cassville, Wisconsin via the Cassville Car Ferry.

 Unincorporation

 In October 2013, the city started undergoing the process of unincorporating itself, and formally became unincorporated in July 2014.